-- Use the Bucketset Editor to edit the appropriate fields in the bucketset.
-You can click Add Bucket to add a bucket, and also select a row and click Delete Bucket to delete a bucket. - Click OK to confirm the changes.
+- 3. Use the Bucketset Editor to edit the appropriate fields in the bucketset.
+You can click Add Bucket to add a bucket, and also select a row and click Delete Bucket to delete a bucket. - 4.
+To change the order of buckets in the bucketset, select a bucket and then use the up or down arrow to move the selected bucket (Figure 12-19).